 We notice that the data used in computation is not organized in the same way as the data stored in disk.
 For example, the data in the image clustering application are stored in a set of text files.
 Each file contains feature vectors generated from a related set of images.
 The length of file and the number of files usually varies.
 However, in computation we hope the number of data partitions is the same as the number of cores so that we can evenly distribute the computation.
-So we need to convert “raw” data in disk to “cooked” data objects in memory.
+So we need to convert “raw” data in disk to “binary” data objects in memory.
 Currently we implement an application to split original data files into a set of even sized data partitions.
 Then later Twister can load the data partitions based on the partition file which records all the available partitions and let them be consumed by Map workers.
 The Max Flow algorithm [14] is used to balance the mapping between Map workers and the file replicas.
 But Hadoop can automatically load data with self-defined InputSplit or InputFormat class.
 This gives a better option for future Twister implementation.
 At the same time, MPI requires user to split data or use special file format HDF5 [15] and NetCDF [16] commonly used in scientific applications.

 One significant improvement in Twister to support iterative algorithms is to do data caching along the iterations.
 We cache data as Key-Value objects during the job configuration stage.
 Though Hadoop also processes data in memory as Key-Value objects but it doesn’t provide caching mechanisms.
-MPI can cache data in memory depending on how programmers write the application, but it only caches data as basic types or vectors without higher abstraction.
+MPI can cache data in memory depending on how programmers write the application.

-We also notice that in many applications data is not processed and outputted in local directly.
-It is common that intermediate data generated during processing are required to be exchanged under collective communication operations.
+We also notice that in many applications data is not processed and outputted directly to local disk.
+It is common that intermediate data generated during processing are required to be exchanged with collective communication operations.
 Currently Twister supports two communication operations on data.
-One is broadcasting and another is shuffling.
+One is broadcasting and another is shuffling (plus of course the basic reduction operation).
 Since data is cached in memory, we optimize the memory-to-memory collective communication.
 Hadoop also supports these two operations but only simply support them with file transfers.
-On the contrary, MPI provide abundant options for collective communication operations [17].
+On the contrary, MPI provide abundant options for high performance collective communication operations [17].